snotskie/ttrpg/md/index.md

 **⚙️ Cunning and Capability** settings are well equipped for cyberpunk, steam punk, hard sci-fi, spy fiction, heist fiction, josei, surveillance-state fiction, noir, and antihero/villain stories.
 This genre is likely familiar, and fits stories well that have high stakes without necessarily a clear good vs. evil component.
 The Crafty, Wired, and Compelling upgrade options are the most "default" in such settings.

-## Step Three: History
+## History
 <!-- _class: center creation -->

-> *Each character has a History Stat, made up of a number of narrative touchstones unique to only them!*
+> *Each character has a History Stat, made up of a number of narrative touchstones that describe their unique backstory.*
 > *&mdash;snotskie*

 ### Character Creation: Step Three!
 <!-- _class: creation -->

-Begin to describe your character's backstory.
-Answer the following prompts, or others given to you by your GM.
-These background details will help you and your GM build the story and set the scope of the narrative touchstones your History Checks cover.
+Begin to describe your character's backstory. **Answer the following prompts** or others given to you by your GM.
+These background details will help you and your GM build the story and set the **scope** of the narrative touchstones your **History Stat** covers.

 - Describe **who your character looks up to**, whose work they strive to emulate, who taught them everything they know, or so on.
 What would it look like to make their Hero happy? upset?
 What is their connection to their Hero, and what is their Hero up to in the world now?
 - List **three specific skills** that your character has proven their ability in, such as through schooling, study, training, specialization within their team, or so on.